 Figure 1 below is based on the British Medical Journal (BMJ)’s Covid-19 test accuracy interactive calculator (go ahead, play with it yourself; it’s fun!
 And very educational).

-In populating the three cells in the calculator (at the top of the image) I’ve assumed a 1% background prevalence of active infection, which is as mentioned above an extremely high level of active infection (testing, such as antibody testing, of populations for past infections is a different kind of testing and is designed to pick up people that have had the infection at any point in the past, not in a particular snapshot in time, as is the case for PCR or antigen tests).
+In populating the three cells in the calculator (at the top of the image) I’ve assumed a 1% background prevalence of active infection, which is as mentioned above an extremely generous assumption for the level of active infection (testing, such as antibody testing, of populations for past infections is a different kind of testing and is designed to pick up people that have had the infection at any point in the past, not in a particular snapshot in time, as is the case for PCR or antigen tests).